Norah-Waswala/personal-blog/README.md

 # personal-blog
 ## Author
 Norah Waswala
+## Project Description
+A personal blogging website where you can create and share your opinions and other users can read and comment on them.
+Additionally, add a feature that displays random quotes to inspire users.
 ## User Story
 * As a user, I would like to view the blog posts on the site
 * As a user, I would like to comment on blog posts